Polo Grounds: Gaelic football

-On September 14, 1947, the Polo Grounds hosted the final of the All-Ireland Senior Gaelic Football championship between Cavan and Kerry.
-It was decided that New York would host this match as a commemoration of the 1847 Irish famine which forced a large number of Irish people to emigrate to North America.
-This novel location for the game was chosen for the benefit of New York's large Irish immigrant population.
-It was the only time that the final has been played outside Ireland.
-Cavan emerged victorious in the game itself, fondly remembered for RTE commentator Michael O'Hehir's successful pleas to his station for the broadcast to be extended as the game had run late.

-The last Gaelic game at the Polo Grounds was on June 1, 1958 when Cavan played New York.
+The New York GAA occasionally played major Gaelic games matches in the Polo Grounds.
+In Gaelic football, the 1947 All-Ireland final between Cavan and Kerry was held at the Polo Grounds on September 14 of that year.
+The only time an All-Ireland Senior Final has been played outside Ireland, it was the Gaelic Athletic Association (GAA)'s commemoration of "Black '47", the worst year of the Great Famine.
+New York was chosen as a center for Irish Americans, many descended from Famine exiles.
+Cavan emerged victorious in the game itself, fondly remembered for Radio Éireann commentator Michael O'Hehir's successful pleas for the broadcast line to be extended as the game had run late.
+The last Gaelic games match at the Polo Grounds was on June 1, 1958 when another Cavan side beat New York in Gaelic football.

 Boxing

 The Polo Grounds was the site of many famous boxing matches.
 These included the legendary 1923 heavyweight championship bout between Jack Dempsey and Luis Ángel Firpo, Harry Greb's defense of the middleweight championship title against reigning World Welterweight Champion Mickey Walker in July 1925, and Billy Conn's near-upset over heavyweight champion Joe Louis in June 1941.
 It was also the venue for the rematch between World Heavyweight Champion Ingemar Johansson and former champion Floyd Patterson on June 20, 1960.
 In what turned out to be the last major boxing match at the Polo Grounds, Patterson became the first heavyweight boxer to regain the championship over the Swedish-born Johansson, who almost one year to the day took the crown from Patterson at Yankee Stadium.